aztfmod/documentation/website/docs/provider/intro.md

 sidebar_position: 4
 ---

-# Introduction to CAF Terraform provider
+# Introduction to Azure Terraform SRE Terraform provider

-## What is CAF provider?
+## What is Azure Terraform SRE provider?

 Naming convention is important, the CAF provider helps you manage naming convention (either relying on CAF recommended naming convention or using your own).

-## Why using CAF provider?
+## Why using Azure Terraform SRE provider?

 The naming convention provider allows you to:

 1. Clean user inputs before sending to Terraform provider, verify names format, enforces prefixes/suffixes.
 2. Go faster from integration to production: while you are running it testing mode, it will generate names randomly (useful to test resources which names need to be unique in the world).
 Once you are done and ready to deploy for production, you select pass-through mode to use your own name (after cleaning the name based on the allowed character set for each Azure resources).

-## Where to find CAF provider?
+## Where to find Azure Terraform SRE provider?

-The CAF Terraform provider is verified by Hashicorp and is present in the [Hashicorp Terraform registry here](https://registry.terraform.io/providers/aztfmod/azurecaf/latest) and you can contribute to it [on GitHub.](https://github.com/aztfmod/terraform-azurerm-caf)
+The Azure Terraform SRE Terraform provider is verified by Hashicorp and is present in the [Hashicorp Terraform registry here](https://registry.terraform.io/providers/aztfmod/azurecaf/latest) and you can contribute to it [on GitHub.](https://github.com/aztfmod/terraform-azurerm-caf)

-## How to use the CAF provider?
+## How to use the Azure Terraform SRE provider?

 To use the provider, simply add: